-ART 840P - Special Problems in Art History 1-3 hours Course by appointment Desearch on specific problems which may involve
+ART 840P - Special Problems in Art History......
+1-3 hours Course by appointment.

-Course by appointment.
 Research on specific problems which may involve historical, philosophical, aesthetic or critical aspects of art.

-ART 843P - Independent Study in Art......1-4 hours

-Special investigation in any art area may be pursued on the approval of the Department of Art; course will be handled by appointment.
+ART 843P - Independent Study in Art......
+1-4 hours Special investigation in any art area may be pursued on the approval of the Department of Art; course will be handled by appointment.
 Special materials fee will be assessed as needed.

-ART 844 - History, Theories and Philosophies of Art Education3 hours
+ART 844 - History, Theories and Philosophies